GenomicsAotearoa/Workshop-Bash_Scripting_And_HPC_Job_Scheduler/index.md

 ---
 layout: homepage
 ---
-This as an intermediate level workshop on *Introduction to Bash Scripting and HPC JOb Scheduler*.
+This as an intermediate level workshop on *Introduction to Bash Scripting and HPC Job Scheduler*.

 ## Prerequisites